Landslide and Mudflow, What's the Difference?

 What Is Mudflow?

 Like "landslide", the term "mudflow" is rarely defined in commercial property policies.
-This term is defined in the General Property Form, the policy form used to provide flood coverage to businesses under the National Flood Insurance Program (NFIP).
+This term is defined in the General Property Form, the policy form used to provide flood insurance to businesses under the National Flood Insurance Program (NFIP).
 The flood policy defines "mudflow" as:

 A river of liquid and flowing mud on the surfaces of normally dry land areas, as when earth is carried by a current of water.
 Other earth movements, such as landslide, slope failure, or a saturated soil mass moving by liquidity down a slope, are not mudflows.